BrownOS/brownOS.github.io/announcements/_posts/2017-09-06-week-1-welcome.md

 The first kick-off event is happening this weekend on Sept.
 24th, 2017 in CIT368 from 1:30pm to 4:00pm.
 We invited two representatives from Mozilla who together will be introducing our club, give you a brief introduction of what open source is and why you should work open source, and wrap up by helping you work through an open source project WebVR Beautiful World.

-If you're thinking of coming, please <a href="https://l.facebook.com/l.php?u=https%3A%2F%2Fgoo.gl%2Fforms%2F270Fs6mAOiIPZLhG2&h=ATMN03jg5aCHOso7V3I8FSNIO-Ft-NPMqHpHiLqyOKJqWzz9pvbIECLR439txCS_LYFThy4OrFoBCJ1r1BfyijMUa1jt9dYFJqTXOrFi6uxASbqqm-Vd3jOs6wMn_ZkcsIlnhbZbrgXbXbQ0YNruAOTm-K6X1IOZaTzBlsHIU2LqAse0MnooZX0">RSVP here</a>.
+If you're thinking of coming, please <a href="https://l.facebook.com/l.php?u=https%3A%2F%2Fgoo.gl%2Fforms%2F270Fs6mAOiIPZLhG2&h=ATMN03jg5aCHOso7V3I8FSNIO-Ft-NPMqHpHiLqyOKJqWzz9pvbIECLR439txCS_LYFThy4OrFoBCJ1r1BfyijMUa1jt9dYFJqTXOrFi6uxASbqqm-Vd3jOs6wMn_ZkcsIlnhbZbrgXbXbQ0YNruAOTm-K6X1IOZaTzBlsHIU2LqAse0MnooZX0">RSVP here</a> and don't forget to bring your own laptop with Git installed.
+You can find <a href="https://gist.github.com/derhuerst/1b15ff4652a867391f03">installation process here</a> for Mac, Windows, and Linux!

-We hope you have a **blast** with us!

 #### tl;dr